 It’s become this thing – Suzanne comes for the party, and next morning she yells in her inimitable way – where’s the upma??!!
 My mother used to make upma relatively often (except that when we were younger or at least when I was younger, in Bholokpur, we called it ukma – and interestingly, so did Leelachinnamma (my mother's sister who settled in the UK) always.
 We started saying upma only once we heard it said 'outside', with friends or at hotels).

 Initially my way of making it was not great.
 Until Nityanand came to stay one day – this was in Bishops Waltham – and was horrified that I was going to put turmeric in it.
 And said, Let me do it.
 And showed me how.
 Well now, I reckon I can do it in my sleep!

 1 cup coarse semonlina (the coarser the better).

 1 medium onion (chopped in long tapered pieces, not semi circles)

 1 inch piece of root ginger (finely chopped or grated)

-Small handful of curry leaves - if fresh or frozen, about 10 perhaps
+Small handful of curry leaves - fresh or frozen (don't bother with the

 1 fresh (or frozen) chilli, finely chopped